codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/fan-in-fan-out.md

 ---
-title: "Fan-out-fan-in Pipeline"
+title: "Fan-out-fan-in pipeline"
 description: "Use parallel mode to fan-in and fan-out your step dependencies"
 group: example-catalog
 sub_group: ci-examples
 toc: true
 ---

 In pipelines, the concept of fan-in/fan-out is depicted in the diagram below.
-This pipeline offers parallel sub-flows in a single pipeline.
-Fan-out refers to spreading a task to multiple destinations in parallel, and fan-in is the opposite, where we spread multiple different tasks to the same destination.
+This pipeline offers parallel sub-flows within the same pipeline.
+Fan-out refers to spreading a task to multiple destinations in parallel, and fan-in is the opposite, where we spread multiple tasks to the same destination.

 {% include image.html
 lightbox="true"